-This year’s pavilion is curated by Camilla Palestra and is accompanied by a programme of talks and events addressing issues of cultural identity within a global economy, dislocation and language.
+The 2017 Artists’ pavilion was curated by Camilla Palestra and is accompanied by a programme of talks and events addressing issues of cultural identity within a global economy, dislocation and language.

-As part of our commitment to supporting students and graduates in gaining experience of the art sector, the events programme is curated in collaboration with students from the University of the Arts London (Annie-Marie Akussah, Riah Charles, Rachel Hinman, Ciara McNeill, Josh Simpson.)
-This aspect of the project is funded as part of a Careers and Employability programme at the Univeristy, which aims to promote equality on grounds of ethnicity, disability and social class, funded through Widening Participation.
+As part of our commitment to supporting students and graduates in gaining experience of the art sector, the events programme was curated in collaboration with students from the University of the Arts London (Annie-Marie Akussah, Riah Charles, Rachel Hinman, Ciara McNeill, Josh Simpson.)
+This aspect of the project was funded as part of a Careers and Employability programme at the University, which aims to promote equality on grounds of ethnicity, disability and social class, funded through Widening Participation.

 Opening drinks reception – Wednesday 10th May at 5pm

-To mark the opening of the project artist Laura Malacart will be in conversation with curator Gabi Scardi to discuss ‘Speak Robert’ and the wider themes of her practice.
+To mark the opening of the project artist Laura Malacart was in conversation with curator Gabi Scardi to discuss ‘Speak Robert’ and the wider themes of her practice.

 Sign language workshop – Thursday 11th May at 5pm

 A workshop with Gabriele Caia and Laura Volpato, University of Venice Ca’ Foscari.
-Participants will be introduced to sign language, learning to use basic skills to interact with each other and becoming aware of language as an identity apparatus.
+Participants were introduced to sign language, learning to use basic skills to interact with each other and becoming aware of language as an identity apparatus.

 Programming & invigilation at the Venice Biennale: a professional development experience – Friday 12th May at 9am

-Students from University of the Arts London talk about their experiences of invigilation and developing a public programme in response to the Artists’ Pavilion commission with colleagues involved in the Invigilator Plus programme for Cymru yn Fenis / Wales in Venice 2017.
-This event is run in partnership with Engage.
+Students from University of the Arts London talked about their experiences of invigilation and developing a public programme in response to the Artists’ Pavilion commission with colleagues involved in the Invigilator Plus programme for Cymru yn Fenis / Wales in Venice 2017.
+This event was run in partnership with Engage.

 susan pui san lok – Fortune Cooking – Friday 12th May at 5pm